babashka/sci/doc/interop-control.md

 ## Config changes on a live context

 For performance, member analysis is done at analysis time as much as possible.
-If you tighten class configurations later with `sci/merge-opts`, functions already produced will keep the gating they were analyzed with and bypass the new restrictions.
+If you tighten class configurations later with `sci/merge-opts`, functions already produced will bypass the new restrictions.
 Only code analyzed after the `merge-opts` sees the tighter config.
-This matches how `:static-methods` already behaves.
 Set the full config at `sci/init` before evaluating untrusted code and the normal sandbox flow is unaffected.

 ```clojure
 (def ctx (sci/init {:classes {:allow :all 'java.lang.String {:class String}}}))